 To get a very frothy top on top of your espresso martini, you need to shake, shake, shake the mixture for a few seconds past when you think your arms will fall off (minimum 20 seconds).
 The ice needs to near-freeze all the liquid and the ice needs to break up in the shaker.
 If you have the time (aka patience,) put your empty, clean martini glasses in the freezer so they are nice and cold.
 Also once you are done shaking, don’t let the drink sit around.
 Pour it right into the chilled martini glass, put on the coffee bean garnish, and serve your cocktail.
 The froth is made from the drink being shaken and cold.
 As it warms up, the froth will go away.

-FOAM PRO TIP #1: I find that of the three alcohols, it’s the coffee liqueur (Kahlúa) that creates the froth.
-If you find that you don’t have enough froth, and can’t bear to shake it any longer, add another ½ ounce of kahlua and shake again.
-That should do the trick.
+FOAM PRO TIP #1: Using freshly brewed espresso including the crema (foam that comes out of the espresso machine) is imperative to a rich foamy martini.
+I also find that of the three alcohols, it’s the coffee liqueur (Kahlúa) and the creme de cacao that help create the froth.
+If you find that you don’t have enough froth for your liking, and can’t bear to shake it any longer, add another ½ ounce each of kahlua and creme de cacao, and shake again.
+That may do the trick.

 FOAM PRO TIP #2: If you want extra caffeine in your drink, you may be tempted to put in more than 1 shot of espresso.
-Be warned that will dilute the mixture and you won’t get that foam top as much as you expect.
+Be warned that if you add the liquid espresso without the crema, it will dilute the mixture and you won’t get that foam top as much as you expect.
+If you use coffee instead of espresso, it will still taste good, but give up trying to have a nice foam top.

 Like this recipe so far?
 Be the first to know when we release new ones!